davidmasse/blog-Pandas-tips/README.md

-## Helpful Pandas and Plotting Patterns
+## Helpful Plotting and Pandas Patterns

+Here I just present a few notes to myself about a few things to do upon receiving a dataset.

 Some basic Python imports: